Single corporate European Union accounts have to be used for all of the major app stores.

-- Define your audience and consider whether this audience use mobile apps
+- Define your audience - does it use mobile apps?.

 - Be clear about what your app will do.
-Apps are for simple related tasks.
-Do not add unnecessary features.
+Apps are for simple tasks, don't add unnecessary features.

-- Decide on the platforms that you will develop for.
-As a public service, the Commission cannot favour one platform over another but app development is expensive and so cost versus reach has to be considered.
+- Decide on the platforms that you will develop the app for.
+As a public service, the Commission cannot favour one platform over another, but app development is expensive and so cost versus reach has to be considered.

 - Decide on the languages in which that the app will be available.